eyosen/PI-Web-API-Client-VBA/docs/Api/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **CreateEventFrame**
-> CreateEventFrame(string webId, PIEventFrame eventFrame)
+> CreateEventFrame(string webId, PIEventFrame eventFrame, string webIdType = null)

 Create an event frame as a child of the specified event frame.